project-chip/connectedhomeip/docs/getting_started/SDKBasics.md

 ### Core

-Core encompases a huge part of the spec, including all of the the underlying communication protocols.
+Core encompasses a huge part of the spec, including all of the the underlying communication protocols.
 The goal of the core code is to deliver valid messages to the ember layer indicating the cluster request and associated endpoint information.